Dutch language: Frankish (3rd–5th centuries)

 The Frankish language itself is not directly attested, the only possible exception being the Bergakker inscription, found near the Dutch city of Tiel, which may represent a primary record of 5th-century Frankish.
 Although some place names recorded in Roman texts such as vadam (modern Dutch: wad, English: "mudflat"), could arguably be considered as the oldest single "Dutch" words, the Bergakker inscription yields the oldest evidence of Dutch morphology.
-However, interpretations of the rest of the text lack any consensus.
+However, interpretations of the rest of the text lack consensus.

 The Franks emerged in the southern Netherlands (Salian Franks) and central Germany (Ripuarian Franks), and later descended into Gaul.
 The name of their kingdom survives in that of France.
 Although they ruled the Gallo-Romans for nearly 300 years, their language, Frankish, became extinct in most of France and was replaced by later forms of the language throughout Luxembourg and Germany in around the 7th century.
 It was replaced in France by Old French (a Romance language with a considerable Old Frankish influence).

 However, the Old Franconian language did not die out at large, as it continued to be spoken in the Low Countries, and subsequently evolved into what is now called Old Low Franconian or Old Dutch in the Low Countries.
 In fact, Old Frankish could be reconstructed from Old Dutch and Frankish loanwords in Old French.